fosfad/json-pointer/README.md

 The package exposes `JsonPointer` type.
 It's simple object with only 2 fields:

-- `referenceTokens` (array of strings) - reference tokens, also known as path segments.
-If array is empty, it represents entire JSON document.
+- `referenceTokens` (array of strings) - reference tokens separated by a `/` character, also known as path segments.
+Empty array means JSON Pointer points to the whole document
 - `uriFragmentIdentifierRepresentation` (boolean) - does this JSON Pointer use URI Fragment Identifier Representation.
 If value is `true`, JSON Pointer string representation will be prepended with `#` and percent-encoding will be applied to some characters.

 There is no need to build this object manually, there are some helper functions described below.

 #### `parseJsonPointerFromString` function

-It parses input string into `JsonPointer` object.
+Parses input string into `JsonPointer` object.

 Passing invalid string to the method will result into `InvalidPointerSyntax` error.

 Usage examples: